aserowy/tmux.nvim/README.md

 This has some downsites, on really slow machines, calling registers or pasting will eventually produce minimal input lag by syncing registers in advance to ensure the correctness of state.

 To redirect copies (and deletes) to clipboard, tmux must have the capability to do so.
 The plugin will just set -w on set-buffer.
 If your tmux need more configuration check out [tmux-yank](https://github.com/tmux-plugins/tmux-yank) for an easy setup.

+Ignoring buffers must have the form of `buffer_name = true` to enable an unsorted list in lua.
+This enhances the performance of checks - if a buffer is ignored or not - meaningfull.

 ### navigation